-After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries, in a race against time, to isolate the deadly strain of virus before is too late.
+After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries, in a race against time, to isolate the deadly strain of the virus before it’s too late.

 Reaction & Thoughts:

-In May of 1969, Michael Crichton (Coma and Jurassic Park) published his first novel, The Andromeda Strain.
-His book introduced a new kind of villain into the American literature.
-Invisible, lethal, almost irreducible and very much alive, baby boomers were confronted with a new kind of evil: the microbacteria.
+In May of 1969, Michael Crichton (Coma, Jurassic Park and Congo) published his first novel, The Andromeda Strain.
+His book introduced a new kind of villain into American literature.
+Invisible, lethal, almost irreducible and very much alive, baby boomers were confronted with a new kind of super-evil: the microbacteria.
 Science not only became a source of anxiety, but a real threat.

 Like the book, this film adaptation of Crichton’s bestseller is a lot of things all at once: a vivid, matter-of-fact science fiction story about mankind at terminal odds with technology, a tense political thriller that exposes the pitfalls of our bureaucratic system, and a scary cautionary tale about science getting ahead of us and its moral implications.
-And it does what it does without looking down on its audience — the film is completely devoid of cheap thrills.
+And it does what it does without looking down on its audience — The Andromeda Strain is completely devoid of cheap thrills.

-At first glance, The Andromeda Strain is a very intelligent film.
-It is one of those rare science fiction films that actually tried to present science in a realistic way.
-Most of the credit should go to Crichton, of course.
-He provided a story that anticipates the contradictions and ironies of a technological advanced society.
+The Andromeda Strain is a smart film.
+It was one of those rare science fiction films that actually tried to present science in a realistic way.
+Most of the credit should go to physician-turned-writer Crichton, of course.
+He provided a story that anticipates the contradictions and ironies of a technologically advanced society.

-Despite being part of the golden era of disaster cinema, the film has no movie stars in film.
-The cast of talented, but largely unknown actors — James Olson (Amityville II: The Possession), David Wayne (The Three Faces of Eve), Kate Reid (Atlantic City) and Arthur Hill (A Little Romance) — look and act like real people.
+Despite being part of the golden era of disaster cinema, The Andromeda Strain has no movie stars in the film.
+The cast of talented but largely unknown actors — James Olson (Amityville II: The Possession), David Wayne (The Three Faces of Eve), Kate Reid (Atlantic City) and Arthur Hill (A Little Romance) — look and act like real people.
 It adds an appropriate touch of realism to the proceedings.

 Conclusions & Final Thoughts: